SamanthaClarke1/timesheet-system/README.md

 and aims to deliver a pleasant, and accessible user experience for accessing and updating their timesheets.
 A local server is hosted on a particular machine, people visit it in their browsers.
 Standard.

+This README contains a lot of common information on how to
+***use*** the timesheet-system.
+For information on how to administrate, or edit the timesheet system, please see **./CODEBASE.md**

 **Version**: 1.9.2, **Codename**: Cold Cobalt.

 # Installation